Millstone123/m100-bootstrap/README.md

 curl -fsS https://m100.cloud/bootstrap
 ```

-However, **please do not download or distribute these scripts separately**.
-Instead, use the official installation method:
+However, **please do not download or distribute these scripts separately**:

 ```bash
 npm run setup